davis9707/app_tracker/README.md

-# expense_tracker
+# Expense_tracker Project
+## Self Project Using Dart and Flutter

-A new Flutter project.
+A new Flutter project by Davis.

 ## List of Components
 - Expenses List